tdpreece/tdpreece.github.io/_drafts/2016-12-08-uses-for-virtual-columns-in-mariadb.md

 1 row in set (0.00 sec)
 ```

-For the first query, [type = index](https://mariadb.com/kb/en/mariadb/explain/#type-column) means a
+For the first query, [type = index](https://mariadb.com/kb/en/mariadb/explain/#type-column) indicates a
-full scan over the used index.
-The B-tree index is of no use for finding values
+full scan over the index will take place.
+This is because the B-tree
-where the ratio of the two key parts are `8`.
+index is of no use for finding values where the ratio of the two key
+parts are `8`.

-For the second query [type = ref](https://mariadb.com/kb/en/mariadb/explain/#type-column) means the
+For the second query [type = ref](https://mariadb.com/kb/en/mariadb/explain/#type-column)
+indicates that the
 index is used to find the rows.
 Thus, selects for `speed` will be faster using
 the virtual column.
 The fact that the calculation of `speed` is done at write
 time would probably also make the the query using the virtual column more